 A positive ROI lets you know your campaign is converting and adding to your bottom line.
 A negative ROI means you have to make some adjustments to your offer or funnel.

 There’s no doubt that marketing campaigns need clear data to run effectively.
 There’s nary a better way to see which of your channels is performing better than finding out its ROI.
-While attribution is getting increasingly difficult with a large swath of channels debuting on the digital landscape daily, successful marketers can discover ROI and pivot their plans accordingly.
+While attribution is getting increasingly difficult with a large swath of channels debuting on the digital landscape daily, successful marketing teams can discover ROI and pivot their plans accordingly.

 2. Form submissions